What Does It Mean to Have Medicaid Planning

 Medicaid planning involves legally and ethically protecting assets for those who do not already qualify for Medicaid (because their income or assets are too high).
 Contrary to popular belief, there is no need to wait five years to be eligible for Medicaid if you consult with an experienced Medicaid planning expert.

-Medicaid planning is also for people who are already Medicaid-qualified, but are expecting an influx of money (e.g.personal injury settlement or inheritance) that will make them ineligible for benefits.
+Medicaid planning is also for people who are already Medicaid-qualified, but are expecting an influx of money (e.g. personal injury settlement or inheritance) that will make them ineligible for benefits.
 Much of the complexity associated with Medicaid planning happens when an individual’s monthly income or resources are either close to, or on the verge of being over, the financial eligibility limits.
 Incomes can be transferred into pooled special needs trust or a Miller Trust (also called income trusts or qualified income trusts), and resources in excess can be converted into non-countable assets in a myriad of ways in compliance with Federal Medicaid laws.

-However, these kinds of transactions require a medicaid planning expert.
-I often get calls from people looking to apply for Medicaid in states other then Florida (I am only licensed in Florida and will only engage in Florida Medicaid Planning).
+However, these kinds of transactions require a Medicaid planning expert.
+I often get calls from people looking to apply for Medicaid in states other than Florida (I am only licensed in Florida and will only engage in Florida Medicaid Planning).
 For example, according to the American Council on Aging, “not all states allow seniors to convert their excess income into pooled income trusts, and in those states, doing so may result in Medicaid ineligibility.
 One other major complicating factor is when one spouse requires long-term care and the other can live independently.”

 Medicaid Planning is an Excellent Financial Investment